keplernetwork/kepler/README.md

 To learn more about the technology, read our introduction.

-To build and try out Kepler, see the build docs.
+To build and try out Kepler, see https://github.com/keplernetwork/kepler/wiki/How-to-Build-Kepler

 ## Philosophy